Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/aiven-karapace-cluster-ssl-protocol.md

     icon that is available on the right-hand side of each cluster row.

-9. In the `application.properties` file for [cluster-api](https://github.com/aiven/klaw/blob/main/cluster-api/src/main/resources/application.properties) module, configure Karapace credentials copied from Aiven console
+9. In the `application.properties` file for [cluster-api](https://github.com/aiven/klaw/blob/main/cluster-api/src/main/resources/application.properties) module, configure Karapace credentials copied from the Aiven console

     ```
     clusterid.klaw.schemaregistry.credentials=username:password